gkerherve/KherveFitting/Readme.md

 - Integrated areas for each peak
 - Relative sensitivity factors (RSF) used
 - Calculated atomic percentages
-- Options to export as CSV, Excel, PNG, PDF, SVG
+- Options to export as Excel, PNG, PDF, SVG

 ## Noise Analysis